 Engagement Points on the Natural Continuum of Aging

 The CHRIS program offers two separate but complementary services for high risk, clinically complex patients.
-CHRIS is a complementary, low cost intervention that augments your Care Team in reaching out to the patients you are most concerned about.
+CHRIS is a complementary, low cost intervention that augments and extends your Care Team in reaching out to the patients you are most concerned about.

-Many studies indicate that meals and proper nutirition play an important role in responding to "Post-Hospital Syndrome" a condition described by Dr. H.M.
+Many studies indicate that meals and proper nutrition play an important role in responding to "Post-Hospital Syndrome" a condition described by Dr. H.M.
 Krumholz that suggests that patients return home from a hospital stay nutritionally compromised as a result of missed meals due to tests and/or surgery.
 Home delivered meals post discharge can target stressors that contribute to the high baseline rate of readmission.
 For patients in this situation, we offer 10-14 meals/week through Maine-ly Delivered Meals.

 - Assist hospitals and post-acute care rehabilitation centers with care transitions